Trusted WordPress tutorials, when you need them most.

 Moving From Ghost to WordPress

-We compared Ghost and WordPress side-by-side, testing both platforms thoroughly to see how they compare in terms of ease of use, features, pricing, and more.
+At WPBeginner, we’re always exploring different platforms, so we recently put Ghost and WordPress head-to-head, testing both platforms thoroughly to see how they compare in terms of ease of use, features, pricing, and more.

 We noticed many similarities between Ghost and WordPress.
 However, we found it to be quite limited in terms of features.

 When we say WordPress, we are talking about self-hosted WordPress.org, not WordPress.com, which is a hosting service.
-To understand the difference, see our guide on the difference between WordPress.com and WordPress.org.
+If you’re unsure about the difference, don’t worry.
+We’ve got you covered with our helpful guide on WordPress.com vs WordPress.org.

 Step 1: Getting Started with WordPress